 Give your Products Pages clear titles

-When naming or renaming a page, you can add two titles.
-The navigation title appears in the navigation menu, and the page title appears in browser address bars and can help search engines understand what's on your page.
+When naming or renaming a page, you can add three titles.
+The SEO title appears in browser address bars and helps search engines understand what's on your page, the navigation title appears in the navigation menu, and the page title appears on the page in some templates.

 Obvious navigation titles like "Shop," "Store," or "Products" tell customers where to click.
 This avoids any potential confusion resulting from more obscure titles, like "Apothecary," "Provisions," or "Goods."

-However, when adding a page title, being more descriptive or creative can help your brand stand out and your content appear in search.
-For example, a site selling soap could use "Shop" as its navigation title and "Homemade Organic Soaps" as its page title.
+However, when adding SEO and page titles, being more descriptive or creative can help your brand stand out and your content appear in search.
+For example, a site selling soap could use "Shop" as its navigation title and "Homemade Organic Soaps" as its SEO title.

 Set your store as your homepage